Precision Handling in Python

-Python in its definition allows to handle precision of floating point numbers in several ways using different functions.
+Python in its definition allows handling the precision of floating-point numbers in several ways using different functions.
 Most of them are defined under the “math” module.
-Some of the most used operations are discussed in this article.
+In this article, we will use high-precision calculations in Python with Decimal in Python.

-1. trunc():- This function is used to eliminate all decimal part of the floating point number and return the integer without the decimal part.
+- trunc(): This function is used to eliminate all decimal parts of the floating-point number and return the integer without the decimal part.

 The integral value of number is : 3 The smallest integer greater than number is : 4 The greatest integer smaller than number is : 3

-3. Using round(x,n):- This function takes 2 arguments, number and the number till which we want decimal part rounded.
+- Using round(x,n):- This function takes 2 arguments, number, and the number till which we want decimal part rounded.